Football in the United Kingdom: Clubs playing in other countries

 Berwick Rangers, The New Saints and Derry City are members of the association that runs the competitions in which they participate.
 As a consequence, Berwick is classed as a Scottish club, TNS as Welsh and Derry as Irish.
 This distinction is important especially where European competition is concerned, and both TNS and Derry City have represented Wales and Ireland several times in Europe.
 However, the Welsh clubs playing in England were more difficult to define, as, although they played almost exclusively in English competitions (with the exception of the Welsh Cup), they were members of the Football Association of Wales, leading to the question of their status.
 In 2008, Cardiff City reached the final of the FA Cup, which meant they would have been eligible for one of England's places in Europe had they won.
 The question was only resolved in 2011, when it was decided that Welsh clubs playing in the Premier League and Football League would be subject to governance by The Football Association rather than the FAW.
 Clubs playing in English competitions below the Football League remain under the purview of the FAW.
-As of the 2020–21 season, Cardiff City, Swansea City and Newport County play in the Football League, while Wrexham remain outside in the National League.
+As of the 2023–24 season, Cardiff City, Swansea City, Newport County and Wrexham play in the Football League.